Tyler-Robison/HealthyEater_backend/README.md

 Upon visiting the site, non signed-in users will be directed to the login and registration pages.
 After Entering a username/password users will have access to the entire site, the homepage will recommend searching for recipes before doing anything else.

-Once they visit Recipe Search, users will enter ingredients one at a time and then click "Get Recipes" to see their results.
+Once they visit Recipe Search, users will enter ingredients then click "Get Recipes" to see their results.
 Optionally, users can add nutritional constraints to the search.

 User will be re-directed to a page containing their search results.
 From there, users can view additional detail about any recipe that interests them.